You're Walt Disney World-bound, and a crucial question warrants an almost immediate answer: Where should I stay onsite with my family?

-Family Favorites: Families seeking an island getaway and easy access to The Magic Kingdom (by boat or monorail) will love Disney's Polynesian Resort, a tropical oasis that features a white-sand beach, a zero-entry erupting Volcano pool and family-friendly entertainment like lei-making and a luau dinner show.
+Family Favorites: Families seeking an island getaway and easy access to the Magic Kingdom (by boat or monorail) will love Disney's Polynesian Resort, a tropical oasis that features a white-sand beach, a zero-entry, erupting volcano-themed pool and family-friendly entertainment like lei-making and a luau dinner show.
 For a planned day away from the parks, Disney's Beach Club Resort delivers the ultimate vacation escape, with an onsite soda shop and sprawling three-acre Stormalong Bay.
 And, for a taste of the American Northwest, Disney's Wilderness Lodge Resort offers a cross-country experience in surroundings of spectacularly epic proportion.

 Disney's Fort Wilderness Resort

-Stake your claim to a unique adventure at Disney's Fort Wilderness, the only spot on Walt Disney World property where you can camp out under the stars (Disney's Campsites or host a naturally cozy sleepover in the comfort of a spacious 500-square-foot cabin (Disney's Wilderness Cabins).
+Stake your claim to a unique adventure at Disney's Fort Wilderness, the only spot in Disney World where you can camp out under the stars.
+Use Disney's campsites or host a naturally cozy sleepover in the comfort of a spacious 500-square-foot cabin at Disney's Wilderness Cabins.
 The resort offers a number of unique activities, from campfire sing-a-longs and outdoor barbecues to wagon rides, pony rides and sleigh rides.
 It's also the only Walt Disney World Resort that allows pets.
 Accommodation choices range from basic campsites (tent rentals are extra) and camper hook-ups to cabins -- Moderate category lodgings that can sleep up to six people and feature full kitchens and housekeeping services.